Wozzeck: Effect on Berg

-Wozzeck brought Berg financial comfort, mostly via royalties from performances in Central Europe, nearly until his 1935 death.
+Unlike Schoenberg or Webern, Berg was able to live on royalty payments for his music, mostly from Wozzeck performances in Central Europe.
 He traveled not only to Germany, Czechoslovakia, Soviet Russia, and England, but also to Switzerland, Belgium, Holland, France, and Italy for performances of and talks about the opera.
 Busy attending to his success and enjoying independence, he declined vacations with Schoenberg and Schreker's offers of a Berlin Musikhochschule appointment.
 He benefited from new relationships with Kleiber, Karl Böhm, and Gian Francesco Malipiero, and was appointed to the ADMV jury.